DecimalTurn/VBA-GitHub-Checks/templates/Check G.md

 # How to fix this?

-You need to create a `.gitattributes` file in the root of your repository to handle VBA file line endings properly.
+You can create a `.gitattributes` file in the root of your repository to handle VBA file line endings properly.
 There are mainly 2 options:

 ## Option 1: Enforce CRLF in the Index (Recommended)